EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 Its is much better to instantiate custom views using their class names instead of hardcoded strings.
 Quite easy to mistype wrong letter and get exception.
-Usually best practise is to keep name of your view's xib file the same as your custom view class.
+Usually best practice is to keep name of your view's xib file the same as your custom view class.

 And we can write smth like this: